Review of the Penalties for a PC 261 Rape Conviction

 If the victim sustained a significant bodily injury (GBI) during the commission of the crime, the penalty would include an additional 3 to 5 years in prison.

 - receive a “strike” under California's Three Strikes law, and

 - register as a sex offender under Penal Code 290 PC.

 That's another issue when it comes to punishment.
-There's probably about 5 to 6 factors that go to the judge, the prosecutor, and the defense attorney trying to figure out what a punishment should be in a particular rape case.
+There are probably about 5 to 6 factors that go to the judge, the prosecutor, and the defense attorney trying to figure out what punishment should be in a particular rape case.

 I've already mentioned a couple of them:

 - whether or not there's any brutal force involved in the rape situation.